yubin-2/DS/README.md

 This repository contains the submission for Assignment 4.

 - File: `Assignment4.ipynb`
-- Description: Jupyter notebook for data science assignment 4.
+- Description: Jupyter notebook for data structure assignment 4.